freelawproject/judge-pics/README.md

 Quality Guidelines
 ------------------

-1. Trim any extraneous margins so that the judge's head and shoulders are visible.
 1. Images must be `jpeg` file format.
 1. Images must be in the public domain or you must dedicate them there, if you took the image yourself.
+Works of the Federal Government are in the public domain, so generally portraits of Federal judges can be included in this collection.

 Installation